Romulo-Moraes/Assembly-Toolkit/13. Assembly-C interoperability/README.md

 ```

 ## 13.3.
 Calling C from Assembly
-The advantage of calling C functions from Assembly is that the C programming language supports high-level code structures, such as `if/else`, `switch`, `while`, `for`, and so on.
+One advantage of invoking C functions from Assembly is that C provides high-level control structures, such as `if/else`, `switch`, `while`, and `for`.

 Performing operations in Assembly using C procedures makes the entire process easier.
 ```c